behzad89/behzad89.github.io/_posts/2020-06-28-Blog-Convert SID & Mosaic a large number of GeoTiff images using GDAL.md

 One of the computer software library for reading and writing raster and vector geospatial data formats, which is released under the permissive X/MIT style free software license by the Open Source Geospatial Foundation is [GDAL (Geospatial Data Abstraction Library)](https://gdal.org/).
 This library includes tools for both raster (gdal_translate, gdal_warp etc.) & vector (ogr2ogr, ogrmerge etc.).
 However, it is well-known for its tools for dealing with big raster datasets.
 {: style="text-align: justify"}

-In this sample code, this powerful library was used to firstly, convert the [SID (MrSID – Multi-resolution Seamless Image Database)](https://gdal.org/drivers/raster/mrsid.html) to [GeoTiff](https://gdal.org/drivers/raster/gtiff.html) & creation of mosaic out of the converted raster tiles.Finally, create a perview of the produced mosaic with low volume.
+In this sample code, this powerful library was used to convert the [SID (MrSID – Multi-resolution Seamless Image Database)](https://gdal.org/drivers/raster/mrsid.html) to [GeoTiff](https://gdal.org/drivers/raster/gtiff.html) & to create mosaic out of the converted raster tiles.
+Finally, to generate a perview of the produced mosaic with low volume.
 {: style="text-align: justify"}

 <p align="center">